LebToki/Laragon-Dashboard/README.md

 **

 # Feedback
-We're confident that our Laragon root directory index page will enhance your development experience and streamline your workflow.
+We're confident that our dashboard will enhance your development experience and streamline your workflow.
 Try it out today and let us know what you think!

 Don't forget to star the project to stay up-to-date on future improvements, and please share your feedback with us.
 We're always looking for ways to make our index page even better for you.

 **
-# Changelog:(latest 2.3.0)
+# Changelog:(latest 2.3.3)

-**Changes in Version 2.3.0:**
+**Changes in Version 2.3.3:**

 **Introduced Language Translation Support** Implemented language translation support using JSON files.
+Fixed (de, en, es, fr, pt and tl for now)

 **Introduced Breadcrumbs and Tabs:**
 Introduced breadcrumb headers for each tab for better navigation.